chitharanjan-devops/AWS_NOTES/DAY-1/Cloud_Introduction.md

 # Introduction to Cloud Computing

 ## What is Cloud Computing?
-Cloud computing is the delivery of computing services—such as servers, storage, databases, networking, software, and more—over the internet ("the cloud").
-Instead of owning and maintaining physical infrastructure, users can access computing resources on-demand from cloud providers.
+Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).

 ## Key Characteristics of Cloud Computing
 1. On-Demand Self-Service – Users can provision resources as needed without human intervention.
 2. Broad Network Access – Cloud services are accessible over the internet from anywhere.
-3. Resource Pooling – Computing resources are shared among multiple users dynamically.
 4. Rapid Elasticity – Resources can scale up or down based on demand.
 5. Measured Service – Users pay only for the resources they use (pay-as-you-go model).